Minimal Regular graphs with every edge in a triangle: Introduction

-It is not possible to have a mix of double edges along with the diamond arrangement, since then there will be a vertex which is not in a double edge, but is in a triangle $T$ with one.
-At each vertex like this there will be more than three triangles, two with $T$ and at least two more as in lemma \ref{l:triv} again.
+Henceforth we can assume that in a $(2s+1)$-regular multigraph $G$ there is at least one vertex which is not in a double edge.
+Let $w$ be a vertex which is not incident with a double edge but in a triangle $T$ with a double edge.
+At $w$ there will be more than $s+1$ triangles, contradicting triminimality: two triangles using the vertices of $T$ and at least $\frac{(2s-1)+1}{2}=s$ more from the $2s-1$ neighbours of $w$ not in $T$. \end{proof}